Echoversity – an innovative participatory biodiversity conservation project

 Objectives

-With Echoversity, the EMZ aims to connect the landscape with the community and the tangible and intangible cultural heritage, bringing together scientists and local stakeholders, establishing the development of collaborative action relationships that will aim both to record and preserve biodiversity, and to educate and raise awareness among farmers for the sustainable conservation of local habitats.
+With Echoversity, the EMZ aimed to connect the landscape with the community and the tangible and intangible cultural heritage, bringing together scientists and local stakeholders, establishing the development of collaborative action relationships that aim both to record and preserve biodiversity, and to educate and raise awareness among farmers for the sustainable conservation of local habitats.

 Activities